-End of Semester Community Engagement Presentations (5%)
+End of Semester Community Engagement Presentations(5%)

-During Special Academic Events Week, the class will present a 15-minute summary of the project experience to the Umbra community during the Community Engagement Presentations.
+During Special Academic Events Week, the class will present a 15-minute summary of the project experience to the Umbra community during the Community Engagement Presentations on Tuesday, April 25th.
 Students will receive the guidelines and presentation order after the mid-semester break.
 Participation in this event is MANDATORY and an integral part of the community engagement grade.